 This is such a simple but fun thing for the both of you.
 Cheer him or her up – and yourself too – by talking about the trips and evenings that you will never forget, the hilarious thing that happened back in school and some of the good times and funny memories you’ve had together.

 44. Take their mind off a problem for a while.

 Watch a few movies, play some soccer or go out for an evening with some good food and drinks.
 This is a simple but great thing for someone that needs that distraction for a while to relax and recharge a bit.

 45. Do an activity together that slightly shocks them into a new mood.

 For example, go out for – or cook – some spicy foods to get that kick from the heat.
 Or go for a cold bath.
 Or spend a bit of time in a sauna.
-These light shocks to the system are in my experience a simple and effective way to change one’s current mood and perspective.
+These light shocks to the system are in my experience a simple and effective way to change one’s current mood and perspective in a healthy way.

 46. Bring the positive energy.